 “What, then, should I call you?”

-“Just a lesbian,” she replied.
+"Just a lesbian," she replied.
 This is typical.
-In the transgender community, they call each other “trannies,” but it's considered bad taste for someone outside of that community to use that label.
+Within each community, there is permission to use terminology and language within but not from outside the community.
+It's considered bad taste for someone outside of that community to use that label.
+This is true in other intersectional identities as well.

 In my practice, I have intake forms in which I ask clients how they self-identify, and what pronouns they prefer to use.
 Besides the many choices I offer on the form, I also provide an “other” box, and will later explore that in therapy with the client.
 If they tell me they are LGBTQ I ask them what that means to them and how they want me to refer to them.